 One of the biggest challenges when house-bound is how to channel all of that incredible kid energy.
 Why not let Alexa lead them in a voice-based workout routine that also engages their imagination while sharpening their play-pretend skills?
 Animal Workout prompts kids to imagine themselves as different animals, with a quick fact-based intro to each new animal and a short, music-accompanied activity, like wiggling like a ladybug or sticking your tongue out like a giraffe.

 Unlike some Alexa skills that rely on Alexa’s own voice, the professionally recorded host’s voice for Animal Workout is enthusiastic and encouraging.
 As of December 2020, all content in the app is now totally free including expansion packs.

 Say, “Alexa, open Freeze Dancers”

 Here’s another one to help kids get moving.
 Freeze Dancers is an Alexa take on the old “freeze” game.
 The skill starts some music and everyone dances.
 When the music suddenly stops, everyone has to freeze.
-Each time, a voice asks “who didn’t freeze?”
+Each time, a voice asks, “Who didn’t freeze?”
 You can say any name you like and the voice will offer some words of encouragement for the next round, or you can say “nobody” or “no one,” and your group will be rewarded with a cheer.

 Another option within Freeze Dancers is to dance like an animal or object.
-Easy ones like “dance like a penguin” make for some funny moments, while “dance like a raindrop” requires a bit more in the way of imagination.
+Easy ones like “Dance like a penguin” make for some funny moments, while “Dance like a raindrop” requires a bit more in the way of imagination.

 Say, “Alexa, open Sesame Street”